t3bol90/Latex-Beamer-Template/readme.md

 ### Dependencies
 There are two options:

--   Using online with cooperative partner with OverLeaf.
+-   Using online with cooperative partners with OverLeaf.
--   Using it local with TexLive and Latex Workshop (on `vscode`)
+-   Using it locally with TexLive and Latex Workshop (on `vscode`)

 ### Installing